Skip to content

 PM Takeaways

-Under the EU AI Act, fundamental rights impact assessments are a legal obligation for certain deployers, not a recommended practice.
+• Under the EU AI Act, fundamental rights impact assessments are a legal obligation for certain deployers, not a recommended practice.
 Article 27 requires completion before first deployment and notification to the market surveillance authority.
-For organisations in scope, this is a go/no-go gate with a statutory deadline.
+For organizations in scope, this is a go/no-go gate with a statutory deadline.

 What an Impact Assessment Is — and What It’s Not

 Privacy impact assessments focus on data: what personal information is collected, how it’s stored, who has access, whether individuals can exercise rights over it.
 That remains relevant for AI systems.
 But AI introduces risks that have nothing to do with data handling.
-A model can be trained entirely on anonymised data and still produce outputs that systematically disadvantage a demographic group.
+A model can be trained entirely on anonymized data and still produce outputs that systematically disadvantage a demographic group.
 A decision support tool can handle personal data impeccably and still be used in ways that individuals have no ability to challenge or even know about.
-The impact assessment covers the full downstream effect of the system’s existence, not just its data practices.

 What the Frameworks Actually Require